-Children must not play with the appliance.
+Children must not play with, on, or around the appliance.
 Children must not clean the appliance or carry out general maintenance unless they are at least 8 years old and are being supervised.

 Keep children below the age of 8 years old at a safe distance from the appliance and power cable.